0xMgwan/AI-Agents-Portfolio/AI-Agents-Portfolio/README.md

 ### Contributing
 We welcome contributions to improve and expand the functionality of this repository.
 Here’s how you can get started:

-1. Fork the repository
+1. Fork the repository.
-2. Fork this repository to your GitHub account to create a copy.
+Fork this repository to your GitHub account to create a copy.

-3. Create a new branch
+2. Create a new branch.
 It’s a good practice to create a new branch for your feature or bug fix.
 You can do this by running:

 ```bash
 git checkout -b your-feature-branch
 ```
-4. Make changes
+3. Make changes.
 Make your desired changes or additions to the codebase.
 Ensure that you follow the code style used in the project, and comment your code where necessary.

-5. Write tests
+4. Write tests.
 We encourage writing tests for any new functionality or bug fixes.
 This helps ensure the stability of the project.

-6. Commit changes
+5. Commit changes.
 Once your changes are ready, commit them to your branch:

 ```bash